meithan/AoC21/README.md

 * If a word has 4 letters, it must be digit 4
 * If a word has 7 letters, it must be digit 8

-We then simply count how many 1's, 4's, 7's and 8's were found and that's it.
+We then simply count how many 1s, 4s, 7s and 8s were found and that's it.

 For Part 2, I ended solving it using two strategies, but took way too much in deciding which to use and to make it work.

 Strategy 1: brute force

 This is a simple [substitution cipher](https://en.wikipedia.org/wiki/Substitution_cipher) with a 7-letter alphabet (the letters corresponding to the seven segments, 'abcdefg'), so there are 7! = 5040 possible keys.
-Hence, it's feasible to brute force the problem by trying them all.
-For each entry, for a given key we go over each of the 10 signal patterns and see if it deciphers to one of the digits.
-If the key works for all patterns, we've found the key.
+Hence, it's completely feasible to brute force the problem by trying them all.
+In each entry, for a given trial key we go over each of the 10 signal patterns and see if it deciphers to one of the digits under that key.
+If it works for all patterns, we've found the correct key.
 We then decipher the output values and solve the problem.
-This breaks the key in a couple of seconds and is easy to write using [itertools.permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) to iterate over all permutations of 'abcdefg'.
+This breaks the key in a couple of seconds.
+Using [itertools.permutations](https://docs.python.org/3/library/itertools.html#itertools.permutations) is a nice compact way to iterate over all permutations of 'abcdefg' (instead of the seven nested fors).

 Strategy 2: breaking the cipher by successive elimination